mhcrnl/ogcalc/doc/qt-building.rst

 in each directory (it's symlinked to :file:`common`), but each subdirectory contains the files specific to a particular build system.

+These examples are all written in C++.
+Examples in Python are in :file:`python` subdirectories.
+The Python examples do not require building and may be run directly, with the exception of the :file:`ui` sample which contains a :file:`Makefile` to generate a source file.

 Building by hand
 ----------------